Peruvian Bulldog is the World’s Greatest Skateboarder

 Otto2

-Some Bulldogs could be lazy and overweight, but Otto was agile and energetic; overall, Otto seemed predestined for greatness.
+Some Bulldogs could become lazy and overweight, but Otto was agile and energetic.
 He began riding the skateboard at four months old.
 Soon, Otto was already skateboarding using its four legs.
-Otto’s skills were perfected by a combination of nature and nurture.
-Otto’s natural traits were improved by its owners, both experts in sports adventures.
-Robert and Luciana often visited the southern beaches of Chilca and San Bartolo, and brought El Gordo along.
-Otto learned surfing and skimboarding and drew the attention of onlookers.
+Otto’s natural abilities were cultivated by its owners, who are both experts in sports adventures.
+Robert and Luciana often visited the southern beaches of ChilcaΒ and San Bartolo, and brought El Gordo along.
+Otto learned surfing and skim boarding and drew the attention of onlookers.
 After each training session, Otto rehydrated gulping lots of water.

 As months went by, Otto performed outstanding feats.
-Journalists and writers alike contacted Mr. Rickards and, soon various magazines had Otto on the front page.
+Journalists contacted Mr. Rickards and, soon various magazines had Otto on the front page.

 Otto: Guinness Record Holder